-The One Book, One U program offers an opportunity for the UM community to explore issues of diversity and inclusion through the reading of a selected text.
-One Book, One U is designed to engage the entire university community in dialogue about the human experience.
-Each year, we work with various campus partners and co-sponsors to offer a schedule of events related to the book’s theme, including a signature event with the author, traditionally held in the spring semester.
-Free copies of the book are often made available at select events and will be advertised in the below schedule as details become available.
-We encourage instructors to use the text in their classrooms whenever possible and for all UM community members to take advantage of the opportunity to connect with classmates, friends, and instructors.
+The One Book, One U program offers an opportunity for the University of Miami community to explore issues of belonging through the reading of a selected text and to engage the entire University community in dialogue about the human experience.
+Each year, the University Libraries work with various campus partners and co-sponsors to offer a schedule of events related to the book’s theme, including a signature event with the author, traditionally held in the spring semester.
+Free copies of the book are often made available at select events.

 by Jeff Goodell